Mini-Guide: Letters of Recommendation

 In fact: that class you didn't get an "A" in?
 Those teachers will have learned what makes you unique both as a person and a student.
 Those classes in which you struggled help develop very important skills that colleges will want to know about.
 For example, seeking help during office hours and putting in significant work to bring up a grade in a class will show your work ethic and your ability to overcome challenges.

-What if I have to have more than one Letter of Recommendation?
+3. What if I have to have more than one letter of recommendation?

 In the event that you are able to choose more than one teacher, it’s a good idea to choose a teacher who teaches a subject that is in the same vein as your field of interest as well as someone from a completely different area of study.
 For example, if you are interested in becoming a journalist, you should consider asking one of your English teachers.
 However, a teacher from a different area of study, such as a psychology teacher or a science teacher, will showcase your well-rounded education.